itswebny/universal-navigation/faqs.md

 ### Which Universal Navigation should be chosen?
 > There are two options for the Universal Navigation: static and interactive.
 Websites may choose to implement the option that best fits the needs of each site.

+### What if there are oustanding bugs with the interactive version of the banner?
+> BETA feedback will be addressed.
+In the interim, fall back to the static version of the banner if issues are yet to be resolved with the interactive version or are not resolved sufficently for a site's needs.

 ### How will issues be tracked after launch?
 > [GitHub Issues](https://github.com/nys-its/universal-navigation/issues) in this repo will be used to track feedback, issues, and enhancement requests after the Universal Navigation is released.